Economy of Asia: 1945–1990

-Following World War II, the People's Republic of China and the Republic of India, which account for half of the population of Asia, adopted socialist policies to promote their domestic economy.
+Following World War II, the People's Republic of China and the Republic of India, which accounted for half of the population of Asia, adopted socialist policies to promote their domestic economy.
 These policies limited the economic growth of the region.
 They are being abandoned in India and reformed in China.
 In contrast, the economies of Japan and the Four Asian Tigers (South Korea, Taiwan, Singapore and Hong Kong) were economic successes, and the only successful economies outside of the Western World.
 The success of these four economies led other Southeast Asian countries, namely Indonesia, Malaysia, Philippines, and Thailand to follow suit in opening up their economies and setting up export-oriented manufacturing bases that boosted their growth throughout the 1980s and the 1990s.

 One of the most pronounced Asian economic phenomenons during this time, the Japanese post-war economic miracle, greatly impacted the rest of the world.
 After World War II, under central guidance from the Japanese government, the entire economy was undergoing a remarkable restructuring.
 Close cooperation between the government, corporations and banks facilitated easy access to much-needed capital, and large conglomerates known as keiretsu spurred horizontal and vertical integration across all industries, keeping out foreign competition.
 These policies, in addition to an abandonment of military spending, worked phenomenally well.
 Japanese corporations as a result exported and still export massive amounts of high quality products from "the Land of the Rising Sun".

 Another amazing economic success story is that of South Korea's, also referred to as the Miracle on the Han River.
 The country was left impoverished after the Korean War, and until the early 1970s was among the world's poorest countries (even poorer than North Korea).
 However, it was since able to recover with double digit annual growth rates.
 Many conglomerates, also known as chaebols, such as Samsung, LG Corp, Hyundai, Kia, SK Group, and more grew tremendously during this period.
 South Korea has now become the most wired country in the world.